rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 You choose a 5-foot-square unoccupied space on the ground that you can see within range.
 A Medium hand made from compacted soil rises there and reaches for one creature you can see within 5 feet of it.
 The target must make a Strength saving throw.
 On a failed save, the target takes 2d6 bludgeoning damage and is restrained for the spell’s duration.

+As an action, you can cause the hand to crush the restrained target, who must make a Strength saving throw.
+It takes 2d6 bludgeoning damage on a failed save, or half as much damage on a successful one.

+To break out, the restrained target can make a Strength check against your spell save DC.
+On a success, the target escapes and is no longer restrained by the hand.

+As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.
+The hand releases a restrained target if you do either.

 - **+3PM:** increase all damage by +1d6.